nguyenngochuy91/Ancestral-Blocks-Reconstruction/README.md

    usage: create_newick_tree.py [-h] [-G DIRECTORY] [-o DIRECTORY] [-f FILE]
                              [-m STRING] [-t FILE] [-r REF] [-q]

-The purpose of this script is to build a newick format phylogenetic tree from a list of genomes and a marker gene.

 optional arguments:
   -h, --help            show this help message and exit -G DIRECTORY, --genbank_directory DIRECTORY